Are you considering switching to Sprint for your mobile phone service?

 Does Sprint Have Coverage in My Area?

 While Sprint service does cover the vast majority of the United States, no carrier has coverage everywhere.
-You'll want to check the coverage map to be sure you can get service at your location.
+You'll want to check the coverage map or refer to our coverage article to be sure you can get service at your location.

 How Do You Port a Phone Number?